-Today, at the national level, candidates for office barely mention crime - but do mention the plight of prisoners being released to communities where jobs and support systems are lacking.
-And they do mention the explosive growth of America's prisons.
+Today, at the national level, candidates for office barely mention crime - but they are mentioning the plight of prisoners being released to communities where jobs and support systems are lacking.
+And some are talking about the explosive growth of America's prisons.

-Polls on crime and punishment are now showing that the public's attitude has shifted.
+This may be because polls on crime and punishment are now showing that the public's attitude has shifted.

-- 82 percent of voters say that those coming out of prison are as likely or more likely to commit future crimes than if they had never been imprisoned. - 91 percent think the prison experience itself reinforces criminal behavior. - 87 percent want rehabilitation services provided in prisons and/or upon release. - Only 11 percent now favor the dated punishment-only model.
+- 82 percent of voters say that those coming out of prison are as likely or more likely to commit future crimes than if they had never been imprisoned.

+As a symbolic political gesture - 91 percent think the prison experience itself reinforces criminal behavior. - 87 percent want rehabilitation services provided in prisons and/or upon release. - Only 11 percent now favor the dated punishment-only model.